Minded-Engineering/take-home-be/README.md

 You will need to fork this repository, work on your own codebase and share the link to your fork once the assignment is completed.

+NestJS is being used as backend framework, the webserver is being started in the [main.ts](https://github.com/Minded-Engineering/take-home-be/blob/main/src/main.ts) file

 ## Description
 Create a RESTful API that returns a list of Star Wars planets and their information from a local SQLite DB.